Reference

 version

-Section titled “version”Print the version and the brain’s schema-version state.
+Section titled “version”Print the version and the memory’s schema-version state.

 Exit codes